JONBUB-SUK/UDACITY_DEEP_LEARNING_NANODEGREE_project2.-Dog-Breed-Classifier/README.md

 And if that picture is human, print the dog breed that most similar

-1. making human detect program
+1. make human detection program

-use cv2.haar..
+I used cv2.CascadeClassifier

-2. dog detect program
+2. make dog detection program

-use transfer learning of VGG16
+I used transfer learning of VGG16 and used it all

-3. classify dog breed program
+3. make classifing dog's breed program

-firstly I created CNN model by scratch but it did not work well
+Firstly I created CNN model by scratch but it did not work well

-secondly I used transfer learning by VGG16 but changed last classifier linear model to 133 final classes
+Secondly I used transfer learning by VGG16 but changed last classifier linear model to 133 final classes

-4. make app

-Finally I put these all together to make app
+4. Make final application all functions put together

+App should classify picture as human or dog

+If picture is dog, should present dog's breed

+If picture is human, should present most similar dog's breed

 # Background Learning